project-oak/oak/oak_containers/examples/hello_world/enclave_app/README.md

 # Hello World Trusted App

-Implementation of the trusted part (inside the TEE) of the Oak Containers Hello World example application.
+Implementation of the enclave application portion of the Oak Containers Hello World example application.